-MEDICARE
+MEDICARE ADVISORS CT

 Medicare is a federal health insurance program for people in the United States who are 65 or older.
 It is also available for certain people younger than 65 with disabilities or people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 There are many moving parts to Medicare that cover specific services like inpatient hospital stays, doctors’ services and the cost of prescription drugs.
 Please review below for a high level overview.